bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js76">76.
 Pass a Function as Parameter</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-You can pass a function as a parameter to another function.
-This allows you to create higher-order functions, which are functions that can accept other functions as arguments.
+<p>You can pass a function as a parameter to another function.
+This allows you to create
+higher-order functions, which are functions that can accept other functions as arguments.</p>
 <pre>
 // Function that takes another function as a parameter function operateOnNumbers(a, b, operation) {